stevenmcsorley/netmapper-lite/README.md

    - See a tooltip with IP, hostname, and vendor information
    - The node highlights when hovered

+10. **Window persistence**:
+    - The app remembers your window size and position
+    - Preferences are saved automatically when you close the window
+    - Settings stored in ~/.config/netmapper-lite/preferences.json

 ## Architecture

 ### IPC Communication